dariaomelkina/MacOS_drivers_instruction/README.md

 Depending on the device You are writing driver for, You will want to use different families of drivers and hence You will need to implement more specific and custom methods.
 For example, if You want to write a driver for a keyboard, You will need to use HIDDriverKit framework and write different methods such as parseKeyboardElement, handleKeyboardReport, etc. They will usually have the  LOCALONLY macro, which means that they will run only locally in this dext's process space.

-So, different families have different class definitions and implemenations.
+So, different families have different class definitions and implementations.

 Moving to implementations: class methods implementations reside in the **.cpp file** with the same name as Your dext project (and with the same name as the .iig file, too).
 Here You implement methods from the class definition.
 But firstly, You will need to define a structure with Instance variable definitions.
 These will be variables, memory for which will be allocated during the initialization.